f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 There's a notable peak around the 1790s, potentially reflecting the influence of the French Revolution and the rise of Romanticism, with its emphasis on emotion and individual experience, as seen in the works of authors like Radcliffe and Lewis.

 Psychology, Trauma, and Secrets (Topic 38) Influence: 10, 17, 15
-A steady increase into the 19th century reflects the growing interest in human psychology and the exploration of trauma, possibly influenced by the psychoanalytical theories emerging at the time and explored in Gothic fiction by authors like Poe.
+A steady increase into the 19th century reflects the growing interest in human psychology and the exploration of trauma, possibly influenced by the psychological theories emerging at the time and explored in Gothic fiction by authors like Poe.

 Status and Individuality - Striving, Misery and Plentifullness - Excess (Topic 3) Influence: 6, 5, 70
 The peak in the late 1700s may be associated with the social upheavals of the time, such as the American and French revolutions, which challenged existing hierarchies and social structures, themes explored in the literature of authors like Hawthorne.
 (Related Topics: Chambers)